Makati Poblacion Park

-The Makati Poblacion Park, often shortened to Poblacion Park, is an urban linear park along the south bank of the Pasig River in Metro Manila, the Philippines.
-As its name suggests, it is located in Barangay Poblacion, Makati and was formerly known as Casa Hacienda Park.
-The park is the largest of three public parks in Makati's old downtown area situated at the site of a former plantation house.
+The Makati Poblacion Park, often shortened to Poblacion Park, is an urban linear park along the south bank of the Pasig River in Makati, Metro Manila, Philippines.

+It is the largest of three public parks in Makati's old downtown area situated at the site of the Casa Hacienda, a former plantation house.
 It is operated by the Department of Environmental Services Parks and Green Division of the City Government of Makati.
-Together with the Makati Poblacion Linear Park, the park has revitalized around 0.25 km of Makati Poblacion's waterfront between the Makati-Mandaluyong Bridge and Rockwell Center.
+Together with the Makati Poblacion Linear Park, the park has revitalized around 0.25 km of Makati Poblacion's waterfront between the Makati–Mandaluyong Bridge and Rockwell Center.

 Description

 The Makati Poblacion Park is 2876 m2 in size and stretches along the Pasig River from Zamora Street by the Poblacion Covered Court and ends up across from the Poblacion Fire Sub-Station.
 The roughly three-block riverside park bordered by J. P. Rizal Avenue to the south sits in the historic Heritage District of Makati located just across from the Museo ng Makati.
 This neo-classical building with oyster shell window shutters built in 1918 at a plaza known as Plaza Trece de Agosto (now an extension of J.P.
 Rizal Avenue) served as Makati's presidencia or municipal hall until 1961.
-The San Pedro Macati Church stands about 300 m to the south at the opposite end of Dolores M. Rivera Street (formerly Don Pedro P. Roxas Street) at another plaza known as Plaza Cristo Rey.
+The San Pedro Macati Church stands about 300 m to the south at the opposite end of D.M.
+Rivera Street (formerly Don Pedro P. Roxas Street) at another plaza known as Plaza Cristo Rey.
 The park is also near the barangay hall of Poblacion.